A Calm Sea and Beautiful Days with You: Live-action drama

 A live-action television drama adaptation was announced on March 19, 2025.
 The series was directed by Hirano Makoto, Moriwaki Tomoyasu, and Kunitake Toshifumi from a screenplay by Yoko Izumisawa.
 It aired on television and on online platforms such as TVer from April 24 to June 6, 2025.
 The show starred Kyoko Yoshine and Kyoya Honda as the leads.
 The show's intro song is "Muchū" (Crazy About), performed by Be:First.
+A second season of the series was announced on April 29, 2026.